 On March 28, 2008, TeamStaff and its wholly-owned subsidiaries, TeamStaff Rx and TeamStaff GS entered into an Amended and Restated Loan and Security Agreement dated as of March 28, 2008 (the "Loan Agreement") with Business Alliance Capital Company ("BACC"), a division of Sovereign Bank (the "Lender").
 Pursuant to the Loan Agreement, the Lender (i) acquired by assignment from the Company's prior lender, PNC Bank, National Association ("PNC"), all right, title and interest of PNC under the \$8.0 million PNC Credit Facility, the PNC note and related loan documentation, and (ii) restructured the PNC Credit Facility into a \$3.0 million three (3) year revolving credit facility.
 Effective April 1, 2008, BACC changed its name to Sovereign Business Capital ("Sovereign").
 The outstanding principal and interest balance under the PNC Credit Facility, related fees and certain expenses related to the execution and closing of the Loan Agreement were paid in full with \$0.6 million in proceeds drawn from the Loan Agreement on April 2, 2008.
-Fees associated with this facility approximate \$150,000, which will be amortized over the life of the Loan Agreement.
+Fees associated with this facility approximate \$150,000, which are amortized over the life of the Loan Agreement.

 Under the Loan Agreement, the Lender agreed to provide a revolving credit facility to the Company in an aggregate amount of up to \$3.0 million subject to the further terms and conditions of the Loan Agreement.
 The loan is secured by a first priority lien on all of the Company's assets.
+There is currently no debt outstanding under the Loan Agreement.

 The Company's ability to request loan advances under the Loan Agreement is subject to computation of the Company's advance limit and compliance with the covenants and conditions of the loan.
 The loan is for a term of 36 months and matures on March 31, 2011.
 Interest on advances accrues on the daily unpaid balance of the loan advances at a per annum rate of one-quarter (.25%) percentage points above the Prime Rate in effect from time to time, but not less than five and one-half percent (5.5%) per annum.
+The interest rate on the facility at June 30, 2009 was 5.5%.

-The Loan Agreement requires compliance with certain customary covenants including a debt service coverage ratio and restrictions on the Company's ability to, among other things, dispose of certain assets, engage in certain transactions, incur indebtedness and pay dividends.
-As of March 31, 2009, TeamStaff was in compliance with all loan covenants.
-The Loan Agreement also provides for customary events of default following which, the Lender may, at its option, accelerate the amounts outstanding under the Loan Agreement.
-The interest rate on the facility at March 31, 2009 was 5.5%.
+The Loan Agreement requires compliance with certain customary covenants including a debt service coverage ratio and imposes restrictions on the Company's ability to, among other things, dispose of certain assets, engage in certain transactions, incur indebtedness and pay dividends.
+The Loan Agreement also provides for customary events of default following which, Sovereign may, at its option, accelerate the amounts outstanding under the Loan Agreement.